 ACADIA was formed for the purpose of facilitating communication and critical thinking regarding the use of computers in architecture, planning and building science.
 The organization is committed to the research and development of computational methods that enhance design creativity, rather than simply production, and that aim at contributing to the construction of humane physical environments.
 A particular focus is education and the software, hardware and pedagogy involved in education.
 Please visit the main ACADIA website for more information.

-Assistant Professor, CSU Long Beach
+Assistant Professor, California State University Long Beach

 Trained as an architect, Behnaz Farahi is an award winning designer and critical maker based in Los Angeles.
 She holds a PhD in Interdisciplinary Media Arts and Practice from USC School of Cinematic Arts.
 Currently she is an Assistant Professor at the Department of Design, California State University, Long Beach.

 She explores how to foster an empathetic relationship between the human body and the space around it using computational systems.
 Her work addresses critical issues such as feminism, emotion, perception and social interaction.
 She specializes in computational design, interactive technologies, and digital fabrication technologies.
 Her work is part of the permanent collection of the Museum of Science and Industry in Chicago.
 Farahi has won several awards including the Cooper Hewitt Smithsonian Design Museum Digital Design Award, Innovation By Design Fast Company Award, World Technology Award (WTN).
 She is a co-editor of an issue of AD, ‘3D Printed Body Architecture’ (2017) and ‘Interactive Futures’ (forthcoming).